mysql-net/MySqlConnector/docs/content/overview/logging.md

 ### Existing Logging Providers

-There are NuGet packages that adapt MySqlConnetor logging for popular logging frameworks.
+There are NuGet packages that adapt MySqlConnector logging for popular logging frameworks.

 #### log4net